 Adjunct Professor, School of Music

-A native of Trenton, New Jersey, Virginia graduated from Wheaton College Conservatory of Music in 1978 with a BMus in theory and composition.
+A native of Trenton, NJ, Virginia graduated from the Wheaton College Conservatory of Music in 1978 with a BMus in theory and composition.
 While a student there, she studied with Vida Chenoweth, one of the early pioneers in developing a model for understanding the structure of unwritten non-Western music systems as a tool for helping minority peoples develop Christian hymnody.